-Jim Sonne is the founding director of the law school’s Religious Liberty Clinic, the only full-time program in the country where students learn the practice of law through supervised litigation in that field.
+Jim Sonne is a professor at law at Stanford Law School, and is the founding director of the law school’s Religious Liberty Clinic, the only full-time program in the country where students learn the practice of law through supervised litigation in that field.
 He is an experienced and award-winning teacher, practitioner, and scholar, with expertise in law and religion issues.

 Professor Sonne received his BA with honors from Duke University and his JD with honors from Harvard Law School.
 He is a former law clerk to Judge Edith Brown Clement of the U.S. Court of Appeals for the Fifth Circuit.
 Before joining the law school in 2012, Sonne was an appellate lawyer at Horvitz & Levy in Los Angeles.